- A band reaches its 10-year anniversary with no breakups, hiatuses or line-up changes. Often crosses with True Companions.

 - Iron Maiden qualify under this category since the current line-up has been stable since 1999.
 Because guitarist Janick Gers remains in the band even though Adrian Smith returned, it is not a Type 5 'previous' line-up.

-- Motörhead also now qualify even though they're also listed in I Am the Band, as the current line-up of Lemmy, Phil Campbell and Mikkey Dee has been constant since 1992.
+- Motörhead also now qualify even though they're also listed in I Am the Band, as the line-up of Lemmy, guitarist Phil Campbell and drummer Mikkey Dee existed from 1995 until the group's disbanding in 2015 following the death of Lemmy.
+Although these members were together since 1992, this line-up only counts from 1995 as until then the band also included guitarist Würzel (a member from 1984).

 - Uriah Heep - a band once notorious for its Revolving Door policy- maintained the same line-up from 1986 to 2007 when ill-health forced drummer Lee Kerslake to retire from touring.

 - Green Day has had the same lineup since 1990, when drummer Tré Cool joined the band.
-Even if you consider that touring guitarist Jason White has been added as a fourth member, he's been playing with the band since 1999.
+Even if you consider that touring guitarist Jason White had been added as a fourth member during the Uno/Dos/Tré era (2012-2014), he's been playing with the band since 1999.

 - The Levellers have had a constant lineup from 1991, when they brought in Simon Friend, to roughly 2005 when they started listing their touring piano player as a part of the regular band.

 - Pearl Jam has had the same line-up since 1998, when current drummer Matt Cameron joined them.
-(Cameron's other band, Soundgarden, is almost there, with a line-up that lasted from 1991 to 1997, and reunited in 2010)
+Guest keyboardist Boom Gaspar has also been with the band since 2002.

-- Metallica has two line-ups: James Hetfield, Lars Ulrich, Kirk Hammett and Jason Newsted from 1986 to 2001 and Hetfield, Ulrich, Hammett and Rob Trujillo since 2003.
+- Metallica has two line-ups: James Hetfield, Lars Ulrich, Kirk Hammett and Jason Newsted from 1986 to 2001 (after Newsted replaced the recently deceased Cliff Burton) and Hetfield, Ulrich, Hammett and Rob Trujillo since 2003.

 - The Offspring was Dexter Holland, Noodles, Greg K and Ron Welty from 1987 to 2003—which was the duration of the last one's time in the band.